eirTony/INDI1/src4/README.md

-# ./src4
+# ./src

-This is the absolute root for all source code relating to libraries, tests, and applications supporting the first generation of the INDIface technology built in the Qt4 framework.
+This is the absolute root for all source code relating to libraries, tests, and applications supporting the first generation of the INDIface technology ported to the Qt5 framework.